Joe-KI333/Sport-wear-managment/README.md

 2. This Simple Python Tkinter Module project "Sports Wear Management & Billing System" Contain verious feature:-

-	a.) first enter customer details
+	a.) first enter Bill details
 	b.) after that select item which one you want to buy and enter the quantity c.) then click on "Total" button now you can see in bottom left of this application there calculation of total product price with GST tax